Web Design Blog

 Frontend Engineer

 In order to get a job as a Frontend Engineer, it’s going to be most helpful to have a solid understanding of functional programming, object oriented programming, the ins-and-outs of frameworks like ReactAngular, and Vue, and a basic understanding of HTML and CSS.
-Someone who literally designs the look and feel of a website or who codes the HTML, CSS, and JavaScript (as far as the functionality of interactive elements in the DOM) is not a frontend developer – that’s a Web Designer.
+Someone who literally designs the look and feel of a website or who codes the HTML, CSS, and JavaScript (as far as the functionality of interactive elements in the DOM) is not a frontend developer – that’s a User Interface / User Experience designer.

 Here’s an example.
 As a frontend engineer, you might write a function fetchUpdateCart that updates the status of a shopping cart based on whether or not a user is logged into an e-commerce application and, of course, whether or not some products get added to their cart.
 You might create a variable named data within this functionwhich sends an asynchronous HTTP request to a REST API endpoint using Axios.
 Then, you might pass fetchUpdateCart into a second function called Cart, which tells the user whether or not their cart is empty based on the data that gets fetched from the fetchUpdateCart function.
 You might render some HTML within the Cart function, which displays Unit Price, Quantity, and Item Total – dynamic numbers that are based on the ID of the product that’s been selected.
 Passing data from one function to another like this is called functional programming – and it’s what’s going to make up much of your role as a frontend developer.